 Minimum admission requirements (in addition to general admission requirements):

 Attain an 18 composite score on the national ACT (If taken prior to October 1989, a composite of 15 is acceptable) and complete the prerequisites of Anatomy and Physiology I and II with labs with a "C" or higher; have a grade point average (GPA) of 2.00 ("C" average) or higher on all previous college coursework and a grade of "C" or higher on all ADN curriculum courses;

-Attain a 17 composite score on the national ACT, complete Anatomy & Physiology I and II with labs with a "C" or higher, and complete 16 additional hours of general education courses as listed in the ADN curriculum with a cumulative grade point average (GPA) of 2.50 or higher on all previous college coursework and a grade of "C" or higher on all ADN curriculum courses;
+Attain a 17 composite score on the national ACT; complete Anatomy & Physiology I and II with labs with a "C" or higher and 16 additional hours of general education courses as listed in the ADN curriculum, have a cumulative grade point average (GPA) of 2.50 or higher on all previous college coursework and a grade of "C" or higher on all ADN curriculum courses;

 Participate in an mandatory ADN information session and take the HESI Admission Assessment Exam.
 The mandatory information session will be scheduled for the prospective student only after all other requirements have been met.
 Students will receive notice from the Registrar’s Office about scheduling their information session and HESI Admission Assessment Exam.